 Once the online account has been created, owners can schedule an evaluation time.
 The evaluation is a complimentary two-hour play period that provides an opportunity for us to see how your pup interacts and plays with other dogs.

 After the evaluation, your dog will need to complete a full day of daycare before any boarding stay.
 This can be directly after the complimentary 2-hour evaluation.
 This ensures that your dog gets to know the routine of District Dogs and our staff can get to know your pup!

 Evaluations and boarding require reservations.
 Daycare reservations are highly encouraged but we are usually able to accept walk-in daycare clients, but you may want to call ahead to confirm that we have space that day.

-In order to keep the playroom calm, only daycare staff are allowed back, but our front desk staff is more than happy to show you the facility through the windows, show you facility photos and show you how you can access the live playroom webcam from your account.
+In order to keep the playroom calm, only daycare staff are allowed back at our Georgia Ave facility.
+But our front desk staff is more than happy to show you the facility through the windows, show you facility photos and show you how you can access the live playroom webcam from your account.

 We require proof of up-to-date rabies, bordetella, and distemper vaccines.
 You can upload documents from your vet through your account or bring them to your 2-hour evaluation.

 All dogs over the age of six months must be spayed or neutered.